algorandfoundation/algokit-cli/docs/cli/index.md

 ### -f, --file <output_filename>
 Output filename where you want to store the generated access token.Defaults to algokit_ci_token.txt.
-Only applicable when –ci flag is set and –output mode is file.
+Only applicable when --ci flag is set and --output mode is file.

 ### logout